google-research/tensorflow-coder/Tutorial.md

 <pre><b>tf.add(cols, tf.expand_dims(rows, 1))</b></pre>

-However, sometimes TF-Coder produces a solution that works for the given input- output example, but does not generalize fully.
+However, sometimes TF-Coder produces a solution that works for the given input-output example, but does not generalize fully.
 These solutions are called _false positives_.

 ### Dealing with False Positive Solutions